UMM-CSci-4611-S25/AoC-2015-Day-03/README.md

 After class, Nic added a `new` method to our `Pos` type to make it easier to create new instances of `Pos`.

+> **Note:** This is an example of something we couldn't
+> do if we had gone with a simple tuple like `(i32, i32)`.
+> We arguably wouldn't _need_ to do it if we'd stuck with
+> a simple tuple, but it's worth noting that we couldn't
+> have even if we'd wanted to.

 ### Fleshing out `VisitedHouses`

 Currently `VisitedHouses` is an empty structure, and